-- D1.
+1. D1.
 Initiating an Investigation.
-The RIO, upon determining that an Investigation is required, shall take the following actions: - D1.1 Appointment of Committee.
-Within thirty (30) calendar days of making his or her determination for action under Section C6, the RIO shall appoint an Investigation committee consisting of, at least, three (3) or more academic scholars.
-Individuals appointed to the Investigation committee may also have served on the Inquiry committee. - D1.1.1 Membership.
-The Investigation committee must include at least one individual with specific scientific expertise to evaluate the evidence and issues related to the Allegation and Research in question.
-The Investigation committee must consist of individuals who do not have personal, professional, or financial conflicts of interest with those involved with the investigation and should not be from the same Academic Unit as the Respondent.
-Academic scholars from other research institutions may be asked to serve on the committee.
+The RIO, upon determining that an Investigation is required, shall take the following actions:

+- D1.1 Appointment of Committee.
+Unless proceeding under above, Within thirty (30) calendar days of receiving the report of the Inquiry committee and making his or her determination for action under Section C6, the RIO shall appoint an Investigation committee consisting of three (3) or more faculty members, at least, three (3) or more academic scholars.
+Individuals appointed to the Investigation committee may also have served on the Inquiry committee. - a.
+D1.1.1 Membership.
+The Investigation committee must include at least one individual with appropriatespecific scientific expertise. - Membership.
+If feasible, at least one member of the committee should have expertise relevant to evaluate the evidence and issues related to the area of the Allegation and Research in question.
+Preferably, no member of the committee shouldThe Investigation committee must consist of individuals who do not have personal, professional, or financial conflicts of interest with those involved with the investigation and should not be from the same Academic Unit as the Respondent.
+FacultyAcademic scholars from other research institutions may be asked to serve on the committee.
+If the Respondent holds an academic appointment but is not a faculty member or a student, then the Investigationthe committee shall include at least one member with an appointment in the same title series as the Respondent.